-The corporate and business unit performance targets for the annual cash bonuses for the named executive officers for Fiscal 2012 were as follows:
+The corporate and business unit performance targets for the annual cash bonuses for Messrs.
+Mohaddes, Kreter and Blair for Fiscal 2014 were as follows:

-Performance Component(1) No Bonuses At or Below Target Maximum (in thousands) Corporate Revenue \$ 53,400 \$ 62,800 \$ 69,100 Corporate Operating Income 2,900 3,600 3,950 Roadway Sensors Revenue 29,050 32,300 33,900 Roadway Sensors Operating Income 3,500 4,350 5,000
+Performance Component(1) No Bonuses At or Below Maximum (in thousands) Corporate Revenue \$ 61,285 \$ 72,100 \$ 79,310 Corporate Operating Income 2,120 2,650 2,915 Roadway Sensors Revenue 28,980 32,200 33,810 Roadway Sensors Operating Income 3,680 4,600 5,290 iPerform Revenue 7,560 8,400 9,240 iPerform Operating Loss (2,040) (2,550) (2,933)

-(1) The corporate revenue and operating income goals were applicable to each NEO, and the Roadway Sensors revenue and operating income goals were applicable to Messrs.
-Kreter and McKhann.
+(1) The corporate revenue and operating income goals and the iPerform revenue goal were applicable to each NEO, the Roadway Sensors revenue and operating income goals were applicable to Mr. Kreter, and the iPerform Operating Income goal was applicable to Mr. Blair.

-The potential bonus at target for Fiscal 2012 were as follows: Mr. Mohaddes - \$175,000; Mr. Miele - \$100,000; Mr. Kreter - \$100,000 and Mr. McKhann - \$115,000.
-If our performance exceeded the revenue and operating income targets set for bonus purposes, the executives could have earned an additional bonus of up to 50% of the target bonus award.
+The potential bonuses at target for Fiscal 2014 were as follows: Mr. Mohaddes-\$175,000; Mr. Kreter-\$115,000; and Mr. Blair-\$115,000.
+If our performance for Fiscal 2014 exceeded the revenue and operating income targets set for bonus purposes, the executives could have earned an additional bonus of up to 50% of the target bonus award that was not based upon achieving milestones.
 The full 50% additional bonus would have been earned by the NEOs if the Company had achieved the revenue and operating income goals set forth under the "Maximum" column above.
 If the Company had achieved revenue and operating income which were less than the goals set forth under the "Maximum" column but more than the amounts set forth under the "Target" column, the additional bonus payable would have been proportional, or based on the level of the Maximum goal achieved when measured from the Target amount.
 For example, if the performance had exceeded the Target goal by 25% of the difference between the Maximum and Target amounts, then 25% of the 50% additional bonus relating to such performance goal would have been payable.
-In addition, for Fiscal 2012, in determining the final bonus awards, pro forma adjustments were made to the actual corporate operating income results, to account for certain costs related to the Vehicle Sensors segment and the sale of substantially all of the assets of such segment during the fiscal year.